cran/nanonext/README.md

 Installation from source requires ‘libnng’ \>= v1.6.0 and ‘libmbedtls’
 \>= 2 - suitable installations are automatically detected - or else
-‘cmake’ to compile ‘libnng’ v1.6.0 pre-release (8e1836f) and ‘libmbedtls’ v3.2.1 included within the package sources.
+‘cmake’ to compile ‘libnng’ v1.6.0 alpha (c5e9d8a) and ‘libmbedtls’ v3.4.0 included within the package sources.

 Note: ‘libnng’ v1.6.0 is not yet available in system repositories;
 ‘libmbedtls’ is available as libmbedtls-dev (deb) or libmbedtls-devel